AlexeyMilenkiy/Messenger/README.md

 npm install
 npm start
 ```
-* Runs the app in the development mode.
+* As a result, it runs the app in the development mode.
 Open [App](http://localhost:3000) to view it in the browser.

 ![](demo.gif)